Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “What?
 Shitty?
 Yeah.”
 I shrugged.
 “I deal with it.
 And I move on.”

 “Well.
-I just wanted you to know—I don’t see you that way.
-Not just that way,” Liam said meeting my gaze.
+I just wanted you to know.
+I don’t see you that way.
+Not just that way,” Liam said, meeting my gaze.
 “And I ideally no one else would either.”

 “That’s sweet, Teller,” I said softly.
 “But unfortunately, that’s not how the world works.
-Especially not this industry—as Mr. Mac so kindly reminded us.”
+Especially not this industry.
+As Mr. MacIntyre so kindly reminded us.”

-“That doesn’t make it okay.”
+“That doesn’t make it okay.
+Any of it.”

 “True.”

 God.
-The way he said that—protective, grounded, like a vow—it sent a ripple through me, straight to the parts already burning for him.
+The way he said that, protective, grounded, like a vow.
+It sent a ripple through me, straight to the parts already burning for him.

 “Okay.
 Thank you, Liam,” I managed, forcing casual into my tone while battling every filthy fantasy flashing through my brain.
 “Now let’s get back to the song.”